moonwell-fi/moonwell-contracts-v2/docs/GUIDELINES.md

 ## Code style

-The most important principle in writing code for this project is clarity.
+The most important principle in writing code is clarity.
 Code should be as obvious as possible.
-We’ll always prefer clear over clever.
+We always prefer clear over clever.
 The following are a list of principles to follow to lead in the right direction for your patch.

 1. Prefer local context.
 Try to not do too much in one function.
 Do not hide complexity by calling into complex sub-routines.